 A RESPONSIVE WEBSITE FOR THE MUHC

-The McGill University Health Center is one of the most modern and largest academic research institutes in North America.
-To consolidate is important position in medical research, the MUHC wanted to technically modernize its website.
+The McGill University Health Center is one of the largest and most modern academic research institutes in North America.
+To consolidate is important position in medical research, the MUHC wanted to technically update its website.
 The biggest challenge of this project was to allow better accessibility to information for all users (patients, visitors, community ...).

-For this new website, the MUHC teams have trusted the expertise and creativity of our MultipleMedia web agency.
+For this new website, the MUHC teams placed their trust in the expertise and creativity of our MultipleMedia web agency.

 A GRAPHIC AND TECHNICAL MODERNIZATION

-- Modernize the MUHC website to reflect their high level of reliability,
+- Update the MUHC website to reflect their high level of reliability,

 - Easy navigation on both mobile and desktop,

 - Migrate the 30,000 "nodes" listed in French and English.

 Once again MultipleMedia showed strong expertise in Drupal Open Source CMS.

 As the migration of MUHC website content is a central issue of the project, the choice of the Drupal solution facilitated content management in both French and English while limiting costs through the use of a free Open Source solution.